 - There is no way to edit page templates.

 - Some users get confused by a large number of settings and features.

 Example site with Ultimate Membership Pro:

-Summary: This plugin is excellent for those who need comprehensive membership options.
-Many functions and options allow you to customize the plugin specifically for your project, make repeat sales and even process late payments.
+Summary: This plugin is excellent for those requiring comprehensive membership options.
+Its diverse functions and options allow you to customize the plugin specifically for your project, make repeat sales, and even process late payments.

 JetEngine is a plugin that will help you create a membership-type website from scratch.
 You won’t need many plugins to set up payment gateways and display conditions.
 Likewise, you don’t need to be able to write code to construct it.
 Everything can be created in a few mouse clicks.

 It doesn’t matter which membership website you want to run.
 It could be an online course membership platform with a language level, some Bronze/Silver/Gold membership, or any custom-designed program that the user has to buy access to.